renovate-bot/googleapis-_-java-spanner-cassandra/README.md

     * Replace the value of `-DdatabaseUri` with your Spanner database URI.
     * You can omit `-Dhost` to use the default `0.0.0.0`, omit `-Dport` to use the default `9042`, and omit `-DnumGrpcChannels` to use the default `4`.

+## View and manage client-side metrics

+The Spanner Cassandra client provides client-side metrics that you can use along with server-side metrics to optimize performance and troubleshoot any performance issues, please see the [View and manage client-side metrics documentation](docs/client-side-metrics.md).

 ## Supported Cassandra Versions